berthubert/sbox/README.md

 launches it for you.

-You could also add more parameters to getThumbnailFromSandbox, and perhaps teach the sandbox to use these paramters (so you could specify the desired dimensions of the thumbnail, for example).
+You could also add more parameters to getThumbnailFromSandbox, and perhaps teach the sandbox to use these parameters (so you could specify the desired dimensions of the thumbnail, for example).

 ## Why?